 One of Denver’s first, Avanti offers burgers, French-inspired street food, Venezuelan arepas, poke, and a rotisserie.
 These are some tasty bites.
 Many of Avanti’s food stalls have launched their own brick-and-mortar restaurants—such as Chow Morso Osteria and Bamboo Sushi—based on their success in the food hall format.
 Avanti is generally kid-friendly, except as the evening darkens, when it fills with the cocktails-and-bites crowd and tables are hard to come by.
 They have crayons and activity sheets to entertain little ones, but if that doesn’t keep the kids occupied, head upstairs to take in the view of the city from stadium-style seating—it’s a great place to play “I Spy.”
 A Boulder location is planned in late 2019.

 Denver’s newest, Broadway Market, opened its doors on February 22 just south of downtown.
-The converted space, which was once a Tony’s Market location, is home to several Denver favorites including Maria Empanada, Pizzeria Coperta, Mondo Mini, and Biju’s Little Curry Shop.
+The converted space, which was once a Tony’s Market location, is home to several Denver favorites including Maria Empanada, Pizzeria Coperta, and Mondo Mini.
 With a total of nine eateries, a few newer restaurants are joining the counter service lineup including Mother Tongue and Wonder Press.
 Families can expect quick service, ample seating, and a dining experience unlike any other on Broadway.

 The Denver Central Market, housed in a beautifully-restored, historic building, has 12 individual food counters, each serving something different while also complementing each other’s offerings.
 Whether you’re hoping to indulge in some wood-fired pizza and a creamy ice cream cone or dive into a bowl of poke and a charcuterie board, there’s something satisfying for every craving.
 After dining at the market, walk through the surrounding RiNo neighborhood, where you’ll find several eye-catching murals in alleyways and off Larimer Street.